 Logistics is important for any volume-based industry.
 Sometimes, an expensive logistics solution can make a commodity project unsustainable.
 The use of floating industrial plants can bring the factory to the source of the raw material, and reduce the handling cost for marginal resources.
 An example of this is Tschudi Bio Company’s project to install a wood processing plant extracting wood molasses from waste wood on mobile floating platforms.

 Conducting transshipment activities in Northern Norway, we saw a growing demand for specific port related services.
-Building on our expertise we established Tschudi Arctic Protection as an approved Recognized Security Organisation (RSO).
+Building on our expertise we established Tschudi Arctic Protection.

 We offer advisory services for ISPS code implementation and oil spill preparedness / spill recovery.
-We also offer on-line to give an introduction and better understanding of all aspects of port security.
+Also, online courses in order to give an introduction and better understanding of all aspects of port security.